PDPA Compliance11 min read30 April 2026

 • Check sub-processor lists for each vendor

-• Document the register of transfers
+• Document your transfer register

-• Set annual review dates for all transfer mechanisms
+• Set annual review dates

-• Train staff on cross-border data handling procedures
+• Train staff on cross-border data handling

 • Test breach notification procedures with overseas recipients